Breakdown of Funeral Costs

 Think about these services when considering funeral costs:

 • Clergy member or funeral celebrant.
-Often a pastor, priest or other religious affiliate will conduct a funeral service.
-However, even the very religious may also want to enlist the services of a funeral celebrant who is specially trained to help a family incorporate personal details into every aspect of a memorial.
+A pastor, priest or other religious affiliate will often conduct a funeral service.
+However, even the very religious may also want to enlist a funeral celebrant specially trained to help a family incorporate personal details into every aspect of a memorial.
 The services of a clergy member or funeral celebrant typically run a few hundred dollars.

 • An alternative location.
-Many funeral homes have a chapel or other dedicated space in which to hold a funeral or memorial service.
+Many funeral homes have a chapel or other dedicated space to hold a funeral or memorial service.
 Some have gardens, courtyards, backyards or other natural outdoor areas for funerals and memorials.
-However, some people prefer a church setting; others might rather a restaurant, country club, banquet hall or other venue.
+However, some families prefer a church setting; others prefer a restaurant, country club, banquet hall or other venue.
 A celebration of life may also be held outside in a friend or family member’s backyard, on the beach or in a park (with a permit, of course).
 Venue costs can be a little or a lot.
 Though a friend’s yard is free, a hotel ballroom is not.

 • Catering.
 Food after a funeral is a longstanding tradition for many cultures.
-Some funeral providers arrange catering services and have dedicated spaces for receptions, which can include anything from refreshing beverages and snacks to a formal seated dinner.
-Food during a visitation can be not only a convenience but a comfort that encourages guests to spend time together.
+Some funeral providers arrange catering services and have dedicated spaces for receptions, including anything from refreshing beverages and snacks to a formal seated dinner.
+Food during a visitation can be a convenience and a comfort that encourages guests to spend time together.
 Catering costs depend on the type of food, number of guests and service preference.

 • Musicians.
-Whether a single musician, such as a harp player for the chapel or a bagpiper for graveside, or an entire band for a catered reception, musicians make an impact at a funeral or memorial.
+Whether a single musician, such as a harp player for the chapel, a bagpiper for the graveside or an entire band for a catered reception, musicians make an impact at a funeral or memorial.
 Prices start in the hundreds and can range into the thousands.

 • Personal touches.
-Flowers, keepsakes and gestures like a release of butterflies, balloons or doves are often part of a service.
+Flowers, keepsakes and gestures like releasing butterflies or doves are often part of a service.
 Those things add to the funeral cost, but incorporating unique touches doesn’t have to cost a thing.
-Asking guests to wear a loved one’s favorite color or a piece of clothing that represents a sports team or a passion for hats, for example, can set a tone and is completely free.
+For example, asking guests to wear a loved one’s favorite color or a piece of clothing that represents a sports team or a passion for hats can set a tone and is free.
 So is having friends and family speak from the heart.

 Think about these items when considering funeral costs:

-• Caskets and urns.
+• Casket or urn.
 The cost of a traditional casket varies widely.
-You can pay a few hundred dollars for a cardboard container used during cremation or many thousands for a high-quality metal or handcrafted wood casket with personal touches.
+You can pay a few hundred dollars for a cardboard container for cremation or many thousands for a high-quality metal or handcrafted wood casket with personal touches.
 Cremation urns come in many shapes and sizes.
 Urn prices reflect size, material and design.

 • Printed materials.
 Funeral programs and register books are commonplace.
-Keepsake bookmarks and personalized stationary are other options.
+Keepsake bookmarks and personalized stationery are other options.
 Printing contributes to the cost of a funeral.

 • An obituary.
-A newspaper may charge to run an obituary, but an online obituary is a free service.
+A newspaper may charge to run an obituary, but an online obituary is free.
 A funeral home associate can even help you create one if you don’t know what to write.

 • Funeral keepsakes.
 Movies, slideshows, portraits, blankets, mini cremation urns and more make heartfelt keepsakes for family members.
-Funeral favors, such as personalized golf balls or key rings or boxes of cookies made from a special recipe, are a modern-day way to celebrate life.
+Funeral favors, such as personalized golf balls, key rings or boxes of cookies made from a special recipe, are modern-day tributes that guests can take home.
 These items can add to the cost of a funeral, but they don’t have to.
-Some families opt to divide up a loved one’s collection among family and friends—and that can be the most meaningful remembrance of all.
+A family may divide a loved one’s collection among relatives and friends, which can be the most meaningful remembrance.

 • Jewelry.
-Cremation jewelry and other charms of remembrance are lasting ways to keep the memory of a loved one near.
+Cremation jewelry and other remembrance charms are lasting ways to keep a loved one's memory near.
 They can also be passed down for generations.
-These types of keepsakes can be inexpensive or costly, depending on your choice.
+Depending on your choice, these types of keepsakes can be inexpensive or costly.

 Establish a permanent place of remembrance

 Like a funeral, a final resting place is an important tradition and a personal choice.
 A permanent memorial gives friends and family a place to visit and remember.
 Cemetery costs are not included in funeral prices.
-Average cemetery costs include purchase of the interment rights for the property, outer burial containers and opening and closing of the gravesite.
+Cemetery costs include purchasing the interment rights for the property, outer burial containers, and opening and closing of the gravesite.

 Funeral Costs 3